tushar-454/coffee-shop-curd-api-end-point/README.md

 - POST ➔ /coffees ➔ for create a coffee
 - POST ➔ /coffees/:id ➔ for update a coffee
 - DELETE ➔ /coffees/:id ➔ for delete a coffee
+- PUT ➔ /coffees/:id ➔ for update a coffee